Forest Parks and Historic Gardens: Where Culture and Nature Thrive Together

 Decarbonization is at the heart of the fight against global warming, and the maintenance of parks and forested areas had to especially exemplify ACCIONA's commitment, which has been carbon neutral since 2016.
 In these ten years, we have reduced carbon emissions by 80–95% across all operations, with one of the main strategies being the electrification of our vehicle fleet and tools

 What does 1,000 hectares look like?
 To grasp the scale of green spaces under ACCIONA’s stewardship in Madrid, consider that this figure is nearly three times the size of New York's Central Park.
 Another telling figure is the more than 92,000 trees spread across these parks and forests.
 The number of plant species is practically endless, with specimens from around the world.
-Additionally, this effort has created about six hundred jobs.
-But perhaps the most significant aspect, though difficult to quantify, is the improvement in quality of life for the people who enjoy these green spaces.
+Additionally, this effort has created about six hundred jobs

 For ACCIONA, this decade of experience has involved applying knowledge from sectors like infrastructure and culture, but it has also been a learning process.
 In the calm of these parks, we have come to understand their natural rhythms.
 As Carmen Lázaro reflects, we have learned to respect their cycles and listen to the life unfolding within them.